ramk95/docker-node-example/README.md

 # Docker Node Example
-This is a simple example for running a Node.js Server with Docker.
+This is a simple example app for running a Node.js Server with Docker.

 ## Build
 ```